-Are you trying to choose the right dog food?
-There's no denying that one of the most basic needs of dogs is proper nutrition.
-It is also one of the best ways to keep your dog healthy.
-Thousands of diet options exist for dogs, so choosing the right dog food can be tough.
+Are you trying to choose the right dog food for your dog?
+Proper nutrition is one of the most basic needs of dogs of dogs.
+A good diet is one of the best ways to keep your dog healthy.
+Thousands of dog food options are available, so choosing the right dog food can be tough.
 Opinions about canine nutrition vary among vets, breeders, trainers and other dog owners.
-Bottom line: experts don’t always agree on the best type of dog foods because there is not just one answer.
+The bottom line is that even the experts don’t always agree on the best type of dog foods.
+That's partly because there is not just one answer.

 Ultimately, you are the one who needs to decide what food best suits your dog.
-Do plenty of research so you can make an informed decision.
-Here are some things to do before you choose.
+You'll need to consider things like the type of food, quality of ingredients, and cost to fit your budget.
+Do plenty of research so you can make an informed decision about your dog's diet.

 Get Educated About Nutrition Choices

-There is a lot of information about nutrition available on the Web.
-Always use caution as not all the information you find will be reliable.
-Your vet is one of your best resources.
-If you still have questions, you may want to ask for a referral to a nutritionist.
+There's a lot of information about canine nutrition available online.
+Use caution when following advice online as not all the information you find will be reliable.
+Some websites are more reliable than others.
+However, your veterinarian is always the best resource.
+If you still have questions about feeding your dog, you may want to ask for a referral to a veterinary nutritionist.

-In general, dog food choices boil down to the following categories:
+In general, commercial dog food choices boil down to the following categories:

-Commercial diets are usually available in wet or dry.
+Most commercial diets are usually available in wet or dry.
+Some also come in a dehydrated form that you add water to before feeding.
 Decide which category best suits your dog, then start researching food companies.
 To compare foods, check out DogFoodAdvisor.com.
-For information about homemade diets, try sites like PetDiets.com and BalanceIt.com.
+Don't forget to ask your vet for advice.

 Read Dog Food Labels

 The Association of American Feed Control Officials (AAFCO) has developed profiles for dog and puppy nutrition.
 These standards are reflected on the dog food label.
 This information will give you an idea of the food's content, but beware: labels can be misleading.
 Just because a food meets AAFCO requirements, it does not mean that is the best food for your dog.
-Look for food companies that exceed AAFCO guidelines and use high-quality ingredients that are human-grade if possible.
+Look for food companies that exceed AAFCO guidelines and use high-quality ingredients.
 Choose foods with meat-based items listed as the first two to three ingredients.
-Avoid foods that contain chemical preservatives and fillers like wheat, corn, and soy.
+Avoid foods that contain excess chemical preservatives and high amounts of fillers like wheat, corn, and soy.

 Ask People About Dog Food

 Once you have done your research and decided on a general food category, ask others for their opinions about specific brands or recipes.
 Your veterinarian is a great place to start.
-You can also talk to dog breeders, trainers and groomers for more opinions.
+You can also talk to dog breeders, trainers, and groomers for more opinions.
 Your local pet supply store may also be of assistance, especially if it is a smaller, independent shop that carries top-quality diets.
-Educated pet professionals can give you their recommendations, but remember that not all experts agree when it comes to canine nutrition, so be prepared to get conflicting advice.
+Educated pet professionals can give you their recommendations, but remember that not all experts agree when it comes to canine nutrition.
 The same goes for talking to other pet owners.
+Be prepared to get conflicting advice, then take that information and research it on your own.
 Keep in mind that different dogs can react differently to the same food.
 Use the information you gain to further narrow your options, but remember that opinions are not facts.